 An upskilling initiative is only effective if it delivers measurable results.
 The Kirkpatrick Model for Training Effectiveness is widely used for this purpose:

-- Reaction: Capture feedback on content, instructors, and the overall learning experience.
+- Reaction: Capture feedback on content, instructors, and overall learning experience.

 - Learning: Assess how well employees retained the knowledge after one to three months.